-There are several analytical wake models in current use which have, over the years, been shown to adequately predict the flowfields through large wind farms.
-However, many of these wake models are based on momentum theory, which assumes no frictional drag and a non-rotating wake, the effects of which may not be neglected at non-optimum operating conditions.
+Utility-scale wind energy is typically harnessed by wind farms, comprising dozens if not hundreds of wind turbines working together to generate electricity.
+Grouping wind turbines together in this way allows for a reduced levelised cost of electricity (LCOE), but also introduces new design problems, such as inter-turbine flow interactions, or "wake effects", which are known to reduce the wind farms' total output power, while simultaneously increasing the fatigue loading of the downstream wind turbines.
+There are many analytical wake models in current use which have, over the years, been shown to adequately predict the flow-fields through large wind farms under very specific conditions.
+However, many of these wake models are based on onedimensional momentum theory, which neglects frictional drag and assumes a non-rotating wake, and, as such, these models are not appropriate for non-optimum operating conditions.
 To address these shortcomings, we are developing an analytical wake model, derived from unsteady, 3D, full-rotor CFD simulations of the flow field behind a single wind turbine for its full range of operating conditions.
-The proposed model will be validated against site data from the literature, as well as against data predicted using commercial tools.
-This study is part of the development of a framework for the real-time assessment of the wind farm power generation, together with the wind/wave loads acting on the individual wind turbines and their support structures, within a large offshore wind farm.
+This paper describes our CFD model setup, the parameterisation of our CFD model results, and the validation of the CFD-based analytical model against site data from the literature, as well as against data predicted using commercial tools.

-Keywords: wind farm, wake effects, flow field, energy yield
+Keywords: wind farm, wake effects, CFD, flow field, energy yield assessment